Skip to content

-The Fentanyl Crisis in Florida: What Congress Must Do to Stop the Flow of Drugs Across Our Border
+The Fentanyl Crisis in Florida: What Congress Must Do for FL-14

 Fentanyl is now the leading cause of drug overdose deaths in the United States, and Florida is not spared.
 In Hillsborough County, fentanyl-related deaths have increased year over year.
-In Manatee County, first responders carry naloxone as standard equipment because overdose calls have become routine.
-This is not a problem at the margins of society — it is touching families in every zip code of District 16, in every demographic, at every income level.
+First responders carry naloxone as standard equipment because overdose calls have become routine.
+This is not a problem at the margins of society — it is touching families in every zip code of Florida’s 14th Congressional District, in every demographic, at every income level.

 Understanding how fentanyl reaches our communities — and what Congress can actually do to stop it — requires looking at the full supply chain and at the treatment infrastructure that is supposed to catch people before they die.